MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-expense-categories.md

         - Accrued loss
         - WIP-accrued loss

-    - Which revenue accounts will be used for the following?
+    - Which revenue accounts will be used for the following sources of revenue?

         - Invoiced revenue
         - Accrued revenue-sales value